Point Pinos Coastal Trail Project

 This project was designed and engineered by TrailPeople.
 Construction is being performed by Monterey Peninsula Engineering with construction management oversight by Zander Designs.

 Construction commenced in April 2021.
 Construction was substantially completed in December 2021.
 A two year, post construction plant monitoring phase is currently underway.

-Construction Phase I -
+Construction Phase I - COMPLETE

 Phase I of construction entailed addressing the easternmost end of the trail segment and the Asilomar and Acropolyis turnouts.

-Construction Phase II
+Construction Phase II - COMPLETE

 Phase II of construction includes the installation of the boardwalk across from Crespi Pond and improvements at the Foghorn Turnout.
-The Foghorn turnout will be closed to facilitate construction.